d33bs/set-website/_posts/2023-02-13-Branch-Review-and-Learn.md

     gitGraph
        commit id: "..."
        commit id: "opened"
-       branch learner
+       branch assignment
-       checkout learner
+       checkout assignment
        commit id: "completed"
        checkout main
 </pre>

-_An example git diagram showing learner branch based off main._
+_An example git diagram showing assignment branch based off main._
 {:.center}

-Following the course assignment workflow, the diagram above shows an in-progress `learner` branch based off of the `main` branch.
-When the `learner` branch is created, we bring into it everything we know from `main` (the course) so far in the form of [commits](https://github.com/git-guides/git-commit), or groups of changes to various files.
+Following the course assignment workflow, the diagram above shows an in-progress `assignment` branch based off of the `main` branch.
+When the `assignment` branch is created, we bring into it everything we know from `main` (the course) so far in the form of [commits](https://github.com/git-guides/git-commit), or groups of changes to various files.
 [Branching](https://github.com/git-guides#create-a-branch) allows us to make consistent and well described changes based on what's already happened without impacting others work in the meantime.

 > Branching best practices:
 >